Wilbur Smith: Accountant

 Smith wanted to become a journalist, writing about social conditions in South Africa, but his father's advice to "get a real job" prompted him to become a tax accountant (chartered accountant).

 "My father was a colonialist and I followed what he said until I was in my 20s and learned to think for myself", he said.
 "I didn't want to perpetuate injustices so I left Rhodesia in the time of Ian Smith."

-He attended Rhodes University in Grahamstown, Eastern Cape, South Africa and graduated with a Bachelor of Commerce in 1954.
+He attended Rhodes University in Grahamstown, Cape Province (now Eastern Cape), Union of South Africa and graduated with a Bachelor of Commerce in 1954.
 During the university holidays he worked in the gold mines and over the 1953–54 break with his friend Hillary Currey on a fishing boat based out of Walvis Bay and whalers.
-The next year believing he was tough enough after having worked on a fishing boat he took a Christmas vacation job on a whaling factory ship.
+The next year, believing he was tough enough after having worked on a fishing boat, he took a Christmas vacation job on a whaling factory ship.
 He lasted four weeks.
 Following graduation, he joined the Goodyear Tires and Rubber Co in Port Elizabeth, where he worked until 1958.
 After selling their ranch his parents had retired to Kloof near Durban in South Africa.
 Unfortunately some bad investments forced Smith’s father to return to work.
-In partnership with his son he established in Salisbury the sheet metal manufacturing business of H. J. Smith and Son Ltd. However the business ran into financial difficulties forcing Smith, who was by now 25 and divorced to take a job in 1963 as a tax assessor at the Inland Revenue Service in Salisbury.
+In partnership with his son he established in Salisbury the sheet metal manufacturing business of H. J. Smith and Son Ltd. However, the business ran into financial difficulties forcing Smith, who was by now 25 and divorced to take a job in 1963 as a tax assessor at the Inland Revenue Service in Salisbury.